sundowndev/interview-v2/README.md

 | --------------------- | ------------------ | ------------ |
 | user_pos | eq,cancer,cap,arctic,antarctic | Search posts by user position |
 | user_id | *int* | Search posts by user id |

+A bad value will result in an error.

 ### Response